mongodb/genny/docs/using.md

 To try launching Genny, navigate to the root of the Genny repo and run the following:

     ./run-genny workload src/workloads/docs/HelloWorld.yml

+Note that the above test workload does not connect to a remote server, while most do.
+For more details, see [What is the System Under Test?](#orgc7904ae)

 Whenever you have questions about the Genny CLI, you can always use the `-h` option for the top-level Genny CLI or any subcommands: